Limit of Rows in Excel Worksheet

+- Step 1: Select the rows that are not wanted and need to be restricted.
 In this case, we have selected the rows from A10 to the last rows.

 - Step 3: After the rows are selected to be hidden then the user will only see those rows that are not set as hidden and in this way the rows are limited in excel.

 Example #2 – Restrict Accessing Rows by Protecting the Worksheet

 Another simple way of restricting the rows in excel is by protecting the sheet and disabling the feature of allowing the user to select locked cells, in this way we can restrict the user to have access to the restricted rows.